Michael R. Fenzel

 Michael R. Fenzel is a United States Army lieutenant general who serves as the United States Security Coordinator of the Israel-Palestinian Authority since November 2021.
 He most recently served as the vice director for strategy, plans, and policy of the Joint Staff.
 Prior to serving in that position, he was the senior military advisor to the Special Representative for Afghanistan Reconciliation in the United States Department of State.
-During the September 11 attacks, Fenzel, as a major, was on a White House Fellowship serving under Richard Clarke.
+During the attacks on 11 September 2001, Fenzel, as a major, was on a White House Fellowship serving under Richard Clarke.
 He was tasked to join Vice President Dick Cheney in the Presidential Emergency Operations Center and liaise with Clarke.

 In July 2021, Fenzel was nominated for promotion to lieutenant general and assignment as the United States Security Coordinator for the Israel-Palestinian Authority, replacing Mark C. Schwartz.

+In 2024, Tablet Magazine accused Fenzel of pro-Palestinian bias, which allegedly resulted in President Joe Biden issuing an Executive Order regarding the West Bank.